microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 2 - Save To-Do List/User Story 2 - Load To-Do List from File.md

     pass
 ```

 This code will open a file named `todo_list.txt` in the current directory and read each line from the file.
 The `r` parameter in the `open` function tells Python to open the file in read mode.
 The `for` loop will iterate through each line in the file and add it to the `todo_list`.
 The `strip` function is used to remove any leading or trailing whitespace from the line before adding it to the `todo_list`.
-If the file does not exist, the `except FileNotFoundError` block will catch the error and the program will first print a message letting the user know that it didn't find any previously saved items and then continue without loading any items.
-As an example, if you are running the program for the very first time, that file would not have been created so the exception would get thrown and in this case we want the program to continue to execute.
+If the file does not exist, the `except FileNotFoundError` block will catch the error and the program will first print a message letting the user know it didn't find any previously saved items and then continue without loading any items.
+As an example, if you are running the program for the very first time, the file will not have been created so the exception would get thrown and we want the program to continue to execute.

 <br/>

 #### 2. Run the application
 Now let's see this application in action.
 Open the terminal and navigate to the folder where your `app.py` file is located.
-Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.
+Run the application by typing `python app.py` and pressing the `<ENTER>` key or simply click the play button in the top-right corner of the Visual Studio Code window.

-- When you start the program you should automatically see the list of to-do items that were previously saved in the file.
+- When you start the program you should automatically see the list of to-do items previously saved in the file.

 <br/>

  > [!NOTE]
- > 📄For the full source code for this exercise please see [here](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/src/app-s01-f02-us02/app.py)
+ > 📄For the full source code for this exercise, please see [here](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/src/app-s01-f02-us02/app.py)

 <br/>